 But when a syncing issue arises, you may need to look for older versions on the program you are syncing with.
 Here's how to find your old versions on Dropbox, Box, and OneDrive:

-Find the plan that you'd like to view the versions for and click the ellipse at the right hand side and select Version history.
+Find the plan that you'd like to view the versions for and click the ellipsis at the right hand side and select Version history.

 From there, we can see: 1) when the plan was uploaded, 2) which is the current version and 3) who uploaded or edited that recent version.
 For older versions, you have the option to 4) restore the plan.
 If you see text like 5) you'll know that any version below that text was deleted.
 This tells us that only two versions of AR-2F02 currently are stored on Fieldwire.

 You'll see right within your folder what version is the most current.
-To view those versions, click into the plan, then select the ellipse, and click Version History:
+To view those versions, click into the plan, then select the ellipsis, and click Version History:

 You can check the version history of your plans by selecting the 'Version History' option in your cloud storage system: